 by Jason Wasserman MD PhD FRCPC

-The diagnosis of urothelial CIS is usually made after tissue is removed from a part of the urinary tract such as the bladder in a procedure called a biopsy or transurethral resection (TURBT).
+The diagnosis of urothelial CIS is usually made after a small piece of tissue is removed from a part of the urinary tract in a procedure called a biopsy or transurethral resection (TURBT).
 The tissue is then sent to a pathologist for examination under a microscope.
 This diagnosis cannot be made from cells collected in a urine sample.

-When examined under the microscope, the tumour cells in urothelial CIS look very abnormal compared to healthy urothelial cells.
-For example, the tumour cells are usually larger than normal urothelial cells and the nuclei are hyperchromatic (darker).
+When examined under the microscope, abnormal urothelial cells are seen in a thin layer of tissue called the urothelium.
+The tumour cells are usually larger than normal urothelial cells and the nuclei are hyperchromatic (darker).
 Pathologists often use the terms atypia or atypical to describe these abnormal tumour cells.
 Mitotic figures (tumour cells dividing to create new tumour cells) are also usually seen and some may be described as atypical mitotic figures because they are dividing abnormally.